PBA Tour Bowling 2

 PBA Tour Bowling 2 (also known as PBA Bowling 2) is a bowling video game from Bethesda Softworks.
+It is the official bowling game of the Professional Bowlers Association.
 The game is a sequel to PBA Bowling.

 Gameplay

 Players can compete against other computer players as well as change the weight, color, and texture of the ball.

+The game offers customization options for bowlers, allowing players to change hairstyles and clothing.
+Gameplay consists of simple mouse clicks to control the bowler’s movement, shot strength, precision, and spin.

+The game does feature AI opponents and multiplayer local matches on the same computer.

 Development

 The game was in development as early as December 1997 and was scheduled to release in 1998.
+A Dreamcast version was scheduled to release in 2001, but was never released.